marselyne/DSB7_Pandas/README.md

 Fun facts about pandas:

-* Pandas are big eaters – every day they fill their tummies for up to 12 hours, con- suming up to 12 kilograms of bamboo
+* Pandas are big eaters – every day they fill their tummies for up to 12 hours, consuming up to 12 kilograms of bamboo
 * Unlike most other bears, pandas do not hibernate.
-When winter approaches, they head lower down their mountain homes to warmer temperatures, where they con- tinue to chomp away on bamboo
+When winter approaches, they head lower down their mountain homes to warmer temperatures, where they continue to chomp away on bamboo
 * Sadly, these beautiful bears are endangered, and it’s estimated that only around 1,000 remain in the wild
 * On average, pandas poo 40 times a day